 from THE OLD TEACHER'S ALMANAC (VIDEO)

-++ all photos in THE CAMERA SKETCH BOOK are unedited ++
+++ some photos in THE CAMERA SKETCH BOOK are edited ++

 "THE QUESTION IS NOT WHAT YOU LOOK AT BUT WHAT YOU SEE."

 A SANDHILL CRANE FAMILY, MINDEN TOWNSHIP (edited)